Hourly-paid teachers at Uniarts Helsinki’s Sibelius Academy

 Signing of a contract of employment

-If the university compiles an employment contract for you, you will receive the contract, signed electronically by the employer, before the beginning of the academic term.
+If the university compiles an employment contract for you, you will receive the electronically signed contract before the beginning of the academic term.
 The employment contract is sent to your email, and the message also includes a link to the Visma Sign signature service, which is the platform where you will sign the contract.

 Task plan